-Lunetta Williams, a former elementary teacher, is currently a Professor at the University of disadvantaged and economically advantaged children, motivating students to want to read, and the use of children's literature in the classroom.
+Lunetta Williams, a former elementary teacher, is currently a Professor at the University of North Florida.
+Her research focuses on minimizing the achievement gap among economically disadvantaged and economically advantaged children, motivating students to want to read, and the use of children's literature in the classroom.
 She teaches literacy methods courses to graduate and undergraduate students.